Buddy Roemer: Tenure as governor

 Roemer entered the governor's office on March 14, 1988.
 In April 1988, under executive order, Roemer named William Hawthorn Lynch, a long-term investigative journalist who at the time was with the Baton Rouge bureau of the New Orleans Times-Picayune, as the state's first inspector general.
 Lynch was empowered to investigate corruption, governmental inefficiencies, and misuse of state equipment.
 He remained in that position until his death in 2004.
-Roemer named the one-year state representative Dennis Stine of Lake Charles, a timber businessman, as the commissioner of administration, a post Stine held until the end of Roemer's term.

 In October 1989, voters rejected a number of Roemer tax initiatives but approved a State constitutional amendment for transportation improvements.

 Facing a $1.3 billion deficit in the state budget, his first job was eliminating the deficit.
 Roemer's first chief of staff, Len Sanderson, Jr., who had been a journalist with the Alexandria Daily Town Talk, had run Roemer's gubernatorial campaign and was a close confidant.
 He represented the reform-minded agenda that had redefined Louisiana politics during Roemer's first session.
 According to Ron Gomez, Roemer's secretary of natural resources and a former legislator from Lafayette, the LSU-educated Sanderson "with his blond hair spilling to below shoulder length, stepped on so many toes and got into so many faces that he didn't make it into the second year."
 After another interim appointment, Roemer named former State Representative P.J.
 Mills of Shreveport as chief of staff, to, in the words of Gomez, "bring some maturity and experience to the office."
-Other sources maintain that Sanderson was an effective chief of staff who left office solely to rehabilitate from a tragic automobile accident.
-The majority of reform legislation was passed during the first months of the Roemer administration while Sanderson was chief of staff.
-Many said that Sanderson's departure could have been a turning point when the "revolutionary character" of the administration moved from the successful reform platform toward a more traditional political agenda.

 Roemer also hired the political consultant and pollster Elliott Stonecipher of Shreveport.

-Roemer called a special session of the legislature to push an ambitious tax and fiscal reform program for state and local governments.
-He vowed to slash spending, abolish programs, and close state-run institutions.
-Voters rejected his proposals in a statewide constitutional referendum.